groupdocs-translation-cloud/groupdocs-translation-cloud-go/docs/TextDocumentFileRequest.md

 ### NewTextDocumentFileRequest

-`func NewTextDocumentFileRequest(sourceLanguage string, targetLanguages []string, format string, outputFormat string, ) *TextDocumentFileRequest`
+`func NewTextDocumentFileRequest(sourceLanguage string, targetLanguages []string, url string, format string, outputFormat string, ) *TextDocumentFileRequest`

 NewTextDocumentFileRequest instantiates a new TextDocumentFileRequest object This constructor will assign default values to properties that have it defined,